Eagle Mk1: Design

 A highly successful motor racing driver in many disciplines, Dan Gurney had been driving in Formula One since the late 1950s.
 While driving for the Brabham works team, he joined with a group of prominent motor racing figures and financial backers in the United States, including Carroll Shelby, to found All American Racers.
 This effort was largely backed by the Goodyear Tire & Rubber Company, in an effort to challenge Firestone's longtime dominance of American open-wheel racing.
 Inspired by the performance of Jack Brabham and Bruce McLaren's own teams, AAR decided to enter Grand Prix racing.
-Then as now, the main engineering hub for Formula One manufacturers was in the United Kingdom, so AAR set up a subsidiary team known as Anglo American Racers which, while registered in the USA, was based in Rye, East Sussex, UK and named in deference to the cars' British Weslake engines.
+Then as now, the main engineering hub for Formula One manufacturers was in the United Kingdom, so AAR set up a subsidiary team known as Anglo American Racers which, while registered in the US, was based in Rye, East Sussex, UK and named in deference to the cars' British Weslake engines.
 The cars were built in Santa Ana, California, USA by the All American Racers team.

 To achieve AAR's dual aims of winning in both Formula One and Champ Car formulae, AAR hired ex-Lotus designer Len Terry to work for the American outfit.
 His brief was to create a chassis that could be used both for the twisting road course circuits of the F1 series, as well as the broad ovals of the North American series.
 Terry was ideally placed to be able to fulfill such a brief, having just completed the 1965 Indianapolis 500-winning Lotus 38 for Colin Chapman's team.

 The early, Coventry Climax-powered, version of the T1G used in and early prior to the introduction of the V12.
 The "beaked" radiator intake is clearly seen.
 The car wears the Imperial blue paint, the national racing colour of the United States.

 The design of the Mk1, and its Indy sister design the Mk2, closely followed the 38, with a riveted aluminium monocoque central section, carrying an unstressed engine mounted behind the driver.
 The lines of the chassis were remarkably clean and elegant, and the car sported a distinctively beaked radiator opening at the front.
 Suspension components were mounted directly on to this monocoque, and consisted of a comparatively conservative lower wishbone and single top link for each wheel which also served as a rocker for the inboard-mounted spring/damper package.
 The Mk1 was designed around the forthcoming Aubrey Woods-designed Weslake V12 engine while the Mk2, essentially the same chassis design, was designed to accept the quad-cam Ford V8 that had powered the previous year's Indy 500 winner (Jim Clark, in the Terry-designed Lotus 38).